AdobeDocs/experience-platform.pt-BR/help/segmentation/pql/array-functions.md

 **Exemplo**

-A consulta PQL a seguir define todas as pessoas com 21 anos ou mais.
+A consulta do PQL a seguir define todas as pessoas com 21 anos ou mais.

 ```sql
 person.filter(age >= 21)